seawolf42/django-lookup-tables/docs/Betas.md

 # Release Notes for Beta Versions

+## Post Version 0.14

+Once everything for the upgrade through version `0.14` has been completed, you can freely upgrade to all future versions.

 ## Pre Version 0.14:

 Versions `0.1` through `0.13` implemented lookup tables using the [One True Lookup Table](https://www.apress.com/gp/blog/all-blog-posts/best-practices-for-using-simple-lookup-tables/13323426) anti-pattern.
 If you have used this project in its earlier versions, please upgrade in the following way: